gaverhae/blog/blog/content/md/posts/2021-10-24-aws-email-forwarding-tf.md

 (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`) when the `terraform` command is invoked.
 [There are other ways to pass credentials.][aws-tf]

-Next, we're going to set up a handful a few variables that we'll use later on:
+Next, we're going to set up two variables that we'll use later on:

 ```plaintext
 data "aws_region" "current" {}